mawillcockson/valheim-lxd/README.md

 ### Setting Up Controller

 Next, setup the local computer that will run the scripts.
-If instead you want to run them directly on the remote host, see [Running Locally](#running-locally).
+If instead you want to run them directly on the remote host, check out the [Running Locally](#running-locally), then return here.

 On most Linux distributions, [installing `lxd`][install lxd] will also install `lxc`.
 Additionally, ensure `jq`, `date`, and `basename` are available.
 Each of the following commands should print out something that looks like what's in the comment below them: